Maxbrand/blog/content/post/Lighting breakdown Guard the Robe.md

 {{< figure src="/img/gtr/pipeline2.jpg" >}}
 <br>

 Here's a shot designer diagram showing how it was lit.
-The green is this setup.
-The red show's what lights were used on the reverse shot.
+The green coloured lights are used in this setup.
+The red colour show what lights were used on the reverse shot.
 <br>
 {{< figure src="/img/gtr/shotdesigner.jpg" >}}
 <br>